An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Introduction

-The CDC measures hit positions of charged particles with 4986 sense wires strung in a cylindrical layered structure and evaluates the momentum of the conversion electrons by tracking.
-The RECBE board developed by the Belle II group~\cite{recbe} is adopted as its readout electronics with digital-logic modifications~\cite{comet:tdr}.
-The CTH consists of 48 sets of Cherenkov and scintillation counters.
-They are located at each of the upstream and downstream ends of the CDC.
-By taking a four-fold coincidence (two sets of Cherenkov and scintillator rings), these counters detect the conversion electron to make a trigger and measure its timing.
+The CDC measures hit positions of charged particles with 4986 sense wires strung in a cylindrical structure of stereo wire planes and evaluates the momentum of the conversion electrons by tracking.
+The RECBE board developed by the Belle II group~\cite{recbe} is adopted as the CDC readout electronics after some modifications on the digital logic~\cite{comet:tdr}.
+The CTH is placed at the inner cylindrical wall of the CDC both upstream and downstream.
+It provides the primary trigger signal and determines the precise timing of the charged particles.
+The CTH has an inner scintillation layer and an outer Cherenkov layer.
+The inner layer consists of 48 segmented plastic scintillators with a thickness of 5\,mm, and the outer layer consists of 48 segmented acrylic plastic Cherenkov radiators with a thickness of 10\,mm.
+Scintillation and Cherenkov radiation photons are read by fine-mesh photomultiplier tubes attached at the end of light guides.
+Given the refractive index of an acrylic plastic (1.49), non-relativistic charged particles do not emit Cherenkov radiations.
+By taking a four-fold coincidence (two sets of scintillator and Cherenkov rings) within 10\,ns, these counters trigger the conversion electron signal.